AndyObtiva/glimmer-dsl-opal/README.md

 ## Setup

-(NOTE: if you run into issues, keep in mind this is a very early experimental and incomplete **alpha**.
+(NOTE: Keep in mind this is a very early experimental and incomplete **alpha**.
+If you run into issues, try to go back to a [previous revision](https://rubygems.org/gems/glimmer-dsl-opal/versions).
 Also, there is a slight chance any issues you encounter are fixed in master or some other branch that you could check out instead)

 The [glimmer-dsl-opal](https://rubygems.org/gems/glimmer-dsl-opal) gem is a Rails Engine gem that includes assets.